 We’ve made several trips to Osaka, Japan over the last few years (consult our Osaka, Japan City Guide for recommendations beyond Universal), updating this guide regularly with our visits.
 One common thread throughout our visits has been the crowds.
-We are not exaggerating with that 240-minute long wait time above.
-On a busy day, we have seen posted wait times of 300 minutes for the Flying Dinosaur, Hollywood Dream, and Harry Potter and the Forbidden Journey.
+On busy days, we have seen posted wait times of 300 minutes for the Flying Dinosaur, Hollywood Dream, and Harry Potter and the Forbidden Journey.

 That’s the bad news.
-The good news is that it’s possible to avoid crowds and long lines by arriving early in the morning, having an efficient touring plan, and following these handy tips.
+The good news is that it’s possible to avoid crowds and long lines by choosing your day to visit strategically, arriving early in the morning, having an efficient touring plan, and following these handy tips.
 With our strategy, it’s not even necessary to purchase Express Pass (although that doesn’t hurt).

 Because of this, you want to arrive early, with a plan of attack, and hit the attractions that will later have long waits first-thing.
 After you get the big attractions out of the way, you’ll have more time to explore the park, see shows, shop, and eat, but your first 2-3 hours in the park should be calculated and maximum efficiency.